ngs-docs/angus/index.rst

 ==========================================
-Next-Gen Sequence Analysis Workshop (2015)
+Next-Gen Sequence Analysis Workshop (2016)
 ==========================================

 ..
 Warning These documents are not maintained and their instructions may be
 	out of date.
 However the GED Lab does maintain the `khmer protocols
 	<http://khmer-protocols.readthedocs.org/>`__ which may cover similar
 	topics.
 See also the `installation instructions for the current version of the khmer project <https://khmer.readthedocs.org/en/latest/install.html>`__.

-This is the schedule for the `2015 MSU NGS course <http://bioinformatics.msu.edu/ngs-summer-course-2015>`__.
+This is the schedule for the `2016 MSU NGS course <http://bioinformatics.msu.edu/ngs-summer-course-2016>`__.

-.. , which ran from August 10th to August 21st, 2015.
-If you're interested in this course in 2015, please see `the 2016 announcement <http://bioinformatics.msu.edu/ngs-summer-course-2014>`__.
+.. , which will run from August 8th to August 19st, 2015.
+If you're interested iin seeing the 2015 description, please see `the 2015 announcement <http://bioinformatics.msu.edu/ngs-summer-course-2015>`__.

 This workshop has a :doc:`code-of-conduct`.

-`Download all of these materials <https://github.com/ngs-docs/angus/archive/2015.zip>`__ or `visit the GitHub repository <https://github.com/ngs-docs/angus/tree/2015>`__.
+`Download all of these materials <https://github.com/ngs-docs/angus/archive/2016.zip>`__ or `visit the GitHub repository <https://github.com/ngs-docs/angus/tree/2016>`__.

 Meal Times: Breakfast 7-9, `Lunch <_static/McCrary_17_21.pdf>`__ 12-1, Dinner 6-7 (Unless noted below)